TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech: Related Work

 \subsubsection{CPC with Quantization}

-In vq-wav2vec~\cite{vq_wav2vec}, the wav2vec~\cite{wav2vec} approach is incorporated with the well-performing Natural Language Processing (NLP) algorithm -- Bidirectional Encoder Representations from Transformers (BERT)~\cite{bert, roberta}.
-The vq-wav2vec~\cite{vq_wav2vec} approach learns BERT speech representations through a two-stage training pipeline.
-In the first stage, input speech is discretized to a K-way quantized embedding space by utilizing the wav2vec~\cite{wav2vec} loss and architecture.
-Through vector quantization (VQ), continuous speech could act like discrete units similar to word tokens in NLP tasks.
-These VQ tokens thus enable the direct application of NLP algorithms, which require discrete input.
-In the second stage, a standard BERT model is trained on top of the VQ discretized tokens to extract speech representations.
-In a follow-up work~\cite{vq_wav2vec_ft}, the pre-trained vq-wav2vec~\cite{vq_wav2vec} model is directly fine-tuned on transcribed speech using a Connectionist Temporal Classification (CTC)~\cite{ctc} loss instead of feeding the representations into a task-specific model.
+In the work of vq-wav2vec~\cite{vq_wav2vec}, the wav2vec~\cite{wav2vec} approach is incorporated with the well-performing Natural Language Processing (NLP) algorithm -- Bidirectional Encoder Representations from Transformers (BERT)~\cite{bert, roberta}.
+The vq-wav2vec~\cite{vq_wav2vec} approach learns BERT-like speech representations through a two-stage training pipeline.
+In a follow-up work of BERT + vq-wav2vec~\cite{vq_wav2vec_ft}, the pre-trained vq-wav2vec~\cite{vq_wav2vec} model is directly fine-tuned on transcribed speech using a Connectionist Temporal Classification (CTC)~\cite{ctc} loss instead of feeding the representations into a task-specific model.
+In wav2vec 2.0~\cite{wav2vec2}, the vq-wav2vec method is improved to a single-stage training scheme through time masking in the latent space.